Bobeart/cs3041-18d.github.io/designs/datavis_assn.md

 -------------------
 ## Some Tech Tips
-Over the past summer, I had another student - Gabbi LaBorwitt ('20) - complete each of these assignments to help me determine where students might encounter problems.
+Over the past summer, I had a colleague complete each of these assignments to help me determine where students might encounter problems.
 From this project on, I will include her notes on the tech you'll be using.

 ### Getting Started: Creating a website
-_If you've never hosted a website on Bucknell's Linux servers before, here's how_
+_If you've never hosted a website on WPI's Linux servers before, start by following the steps [here](https://its.wpi.edu/Article/Create-a-Personal-or-Group-Website-at-WPI)._

-  1. On your computer open up your server space (aka your home folder) and create a folder called `public_html`
-      - *MAC USERS*: If you're not using a Linux machine before beginning go to your desktop and hit `command+K` and type `smb://unixspace/linux-YOURUSERNAME.$` Once you hit enter a folder should pop-up with all of your BU Linux files
-  2. In your `public_html` folder, create a second folder called `bucknell-hci`.
-Then, create document titled `index.html` and type something like "Hello World" inside it so we can test if it works.
-Afterward, you should change the name of this file to reflect what it contains.
-  3. Open up Terminal and navigate it to your new folder
-      - Linux Shortcut: right click on anywhere inside your folder and "Open in Terminal" should appear as one of the first options.
-Click that to save time navigating.
-  4. In the command line type `chmod 755 index.html`
-      - This changes the file's permissions to allow people from the outside see the contents.
-  5. Now go online to `eg.bucknell.edu/~YOURUSERNAME/bucknell-hci/` to be able to see it.
-      - Added bonus: You can use this space as personal website for the rest of your time at Bucknell, too.

 -------------------